whitemech/Plan4Past/README.md

 ## Foreword

-- We updated the benchmawrk results for the `l2lf` tool.
-TODO
+- We updated the benchmark results for the `l2lf` tool for the following experiments (you can find them in `new-final-results`:
+  - `experiment-1a-blocksworld-nondet.zip`
+  - `experiment-1b-blocksworld-det.zip`
+  - `experiment-1b-blocksworld-nondet.zip`
+  - `experiment-1b-elevator.zip`
+  - `experiment-2-blocksworld-det.zip`

+- You can find the updated plots in `new-final-plots/`

 ## Repository structure